 In as little as 5 days, a gastric ulcer can develop and begin wreaking havoc on your horse's digestive system.
 Many times unwanted behaviors accompany an ulcer.
 In a desperate attempt to create saliva for relief, many horses will resort to chewing on anything they can find: bark, fence posts, barn wood etc.

-Slow feeding is the continuous in take of small amounts of hay through small holes in order to mimic grazing.
+Slow feeding is the continuous intake of small amounts of hay throughout the day in order to mimic grazing.
 In a natural environment, horses spend 18-20 hours a day grazing and can consume up to 1.5 lbs of forage an hour.
-The constant trickling in of forage keeps the horse's digestive tract well lined, naturally providing protection from harsh gastric acids.
+The constant trickling in of forage keeps the horse's digestive tract well lined and encourages saliva production, naturally providing protection from harsh gastric acids.
 The goal of slow feeding is to imitate this crucial biological process by providing a constant supply of hay 24/7.

 A slow feeder allows you to put out large amounts of hay (like a round bale) without worrying about waste or overeating.
-Slowing down consumption and eliminating hay waste means that forage is in front of your horse longer.
 By keeping your horse busy chewing, salvia production is steady and forage is consistently moving through his intestinal tract.
 Both of which are essential to ulcer prevention.
+As an awesome bonus, using a net will also reduce the amount of hay wasted, keep forage in front of your horse longer, and allow you to spend less time feeding.
+If reducing waste, improving digestion, preventing health and behavioral issues align with your goals, then our hay nets are a good fit for your feeding routine.